 Summer breeding birds include reed bunting, kingfisher, teal, mute swan and buzzard, while in the evenings bats forage on moths and other insects.
 Increasingly the wetlands are being visited by wading birds such as lapwing and snipe, and herons regularly fish in the pools.
 The woodlands take on a different character in autumn, with many colourful fungi taking the place of the flowers.

 Here's an interesting link to a contractor's case study of some wetland habitat improvement work they carried out on our behalf at Park Hall.

-Park Hall is currently under threat as a mile of the proposed route of HS2 goes through the reserve – which will cut the site in two.
+The proposed route of HS2 goes through the reserve – cutting the site in two.
 You can find out more about the impact of HS2 in Birmingham here.

 Visiting the Reserve

 Due to HS2 taking legal possession of the site (above) there is currently no public access.